aluxnimm/outlookcaldavsynchronizer/README.md

 		- **Automatic:** If event is modified in Outlook and in CalDav server since last snyc, use the last recent modified version.
 If an event is modified in Outlook and deleted in CalDav server since last snyc, delete it also in Outlook.
 If an event is deleted in Outlook and modified in CalDav server, also delete it in CalDav server
 	- **Synchronization interval (minutes):** Choose the interval for synchronization in minutes, if 'Manual only' is choosen, there is no automatic sync but you can use the 'Synchronize now' menu item.
 	- **Synchronization timespan past (days)** and
-	- **Synchronization timespan future (days):** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan
+	- **Synchronization timespan future (days)** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan
-	- **Deactivate profile:** If activated, current profile is not synced anymore without the need to delete the profile
+	- **Deactivate** If activated, current profile is not synced anymore without the need to delete the profile
 - *Advanced Options*: Here you can configure advanced network options and proxy settings.
 	- **Close connection after each request** Don't use KeepAlive for servers which don't support it.
 	- **Use System Default Proxy** Use proxy settings from Internet Explorer or config file, uses default credentials if available for NTLM authentication